FieryFork/FieryFork.github.io/hammer.md

 - Make there be windows for players to jump through.
 Nothing is greater to a player than a sense of freedom.
 Let them go places they otherwise wouldn't be allowed to.
 - Place healthkits in areas that are uncovered.
 This encourages players to take risks while playing against eachother.
 - Put rare weapons in hard to access areas for players to find.
+### Vertigo / Palace
+I feel like recreating the Vertigo / Palace Half-Life 2 beta levels in Garry's mod.
+It seems like a fun project to take on, due to the jank of the maps involved.
+They will be quite unfinished, making the end result even more satisfying.
+I want to overhaul the skybox, detail the maps with physics props, and craft novel enemy encounters.